Conditions for CCTV monitoring

 Before you start with CCTV monitoring, you must meet these requirements:

-• If your company has a works council, you must obtain their consent.
+• If your company has a works council, you must discuss your plans to use cameras with them.
+The works council must agree to camera surveillance.

 • Impact on privacy must be as minimal as possible (you may not put up cameras in changing or toilet facilities).